js216/MorseFocus/README.md

 ### To do

-- centralized error handling
-- also save total length, distance, scale factor, charset, and both speeds
 - integer to character lookup table should be just a static const array
-- optional flags to `run_diff` to store extra data: charset, speeds, etc.
+- optional flags to `run_diff` to store extra data: scale, charset, speeds
 - make sure tests don't print anything except a SUCCESS message at the end
 - get rid of most unnecessary `#define` statements
 - make test cases a lot more comprehensive, including edge cases and malformed